powersync-ja/self-host-demo/README.md

 - [NodeJS](./demos/nodejs/README.md)

-  - This can be stared from the repo root with `docker compose -f demos/nodejs/docker-compose.yaml up`
+  - This can be stared from the repo root with `docker compose -f demos/nodejs/docker-compose.yaml up`.
+See the readme for additional instructions including telemetry configuration.

 - [Django](./demos/django/README.md)